globalize/globalize/CONTRIBUTING.md

 Have an idea for a new feature?
 Great!
 Keep in mind though that we are trying to cut down on non-core functionality in the Globalize core and push it to separate extensions, such as [globalize-accessors](https://github.com/globalize/globalize-accessors).
 If you are proposing something like this, we would prefer you to create a separate repository and gem for it.

-If however your feature would improve the core functionality of Globalize, please do submit a PR, preferably to the `master` branch.
+If however your feature would improve the core functionality of Globalize, please do submit a PR, preferably to the `main` branch.

 ## Refactoring

 Have some free time?
 Help us improve our [code climate score](https://codeclimate.com/github/globalize/globalize) by refactoring the codebase.
 If the tests still pass and the changes seem reasonable, we will happily merge them.
-As elsewhere, priority always goes to the Rails/AR 4 series (`master` branch).
+As elsewhere, priority always goes to the Rails/AR 4 series (`main` branch).

 ## Documentation